munavv3r/hush/README.md

 ## Why This Plugin?

-Its nearly impossible to detect if the user is recording their screen on android, even if you use FLAG_SECURE, it only protects the screen, the audio can be recorded. even though some devices prevents the audio from being recorded, thats not the case for majority of devices.
+It's nearly impossible to detect if the user is recording their screen on Android.
+Even if you use `FLAG_SECURE`, it only protects the screen; the audio can still be recorded.
+While some devices prevent audio recording by default, that's not the case for the majority of devices.

 This plugin leverages Android's native audio security model by routing audio through the voice communication stream.
 The system treats this stream as a private phone call, effectively preventing any app—including system-level screen recorders—from capturing the audio output.

-Basically it tricks android into thinking the audio is coming from a call
+Basically, it tricks Android into thinking the audio is coming from a call.

 ## Features

-- **Complete Audio Protection** - Prevents ALL screen recording apps from capturing audio
+-   **Complete Audio Protection** - Prevents ALL screen recording apps from capturing audio.
-- **Voice Communication Mode** - Uses Android's secure voice call audio path
+-   **Intelligent Audio Routing** - Automatically plays on headphones if connected, otherwise defaults to the speaker.
-- **System-Level Protection** - Works against built-in screen recorders
+-   **Voice Communication Mode** - Uses Android's secure voice call audio path.
-- **Easy Integration** - Simple API for developers
+-   **System-Level Protection** - Works against built-in screen recorders.
-- **Real-time Monitoring** - State and position streaming
+-   **Real-time Monitoring** - State and position streaming.
-- **Flexible Audio Sources** - Files, assets, URLs, and byte arrays
+-   **Flexible Audio Sources** - Supports files, assets, URLs, and byte arrays.
-- **Performance Optimized** - Minimal battery and CPU impact
+-   **Performance Optimized** - Minimal battery and CPU impact.

 ## Installation